-And occassionaly medical malpractice trials are continued, if a new judge takes over the case but is not available for the trial date, or a key witness is ill, etc.
+And occasionally medical malpractice trials are continued (delayed), if a new judge takes over the case but is not available for the trial date, or a key witness is ill, etc.

 Its a long process but remember any medical malpractice case we file has already been thoroughly investigated, expert witnesses in various medical specialties have agreed to testify at trial, and much of the case is ready to go, so we can minimize delay whenever possible.

 Do you have questions about medical malpractice?
 Call us today for an informational interview at 202-393-3320.
 You won't have to sign anything or agree to anything in advance - we mostly do these interviews so we can get to know you, and you can get to know us and what we do.